mario-ak37/online_shop/README.md

 - Discount codes (coupons)
 - Checkout and order creation
 - Stripe payment integration with webhooks
-- Background tasks using Celery
+- Background tasks using Celery and RabbitMQ
 - Recommendation engine
 - PDF invoice generation
 - Multi-language support

+## Technologies Used

 ## Technologies Used